nxp-imx/nxp-afe/README.md

 # Audio Front End (AFE) repository
-Audio Front End (AFE) repository for solutions incorporating Voice Assistants like Alexa from Amaozn etc.
+Audio Front End (AFE) repository for solutions incorporating Voice Assistants like Alexa from Amazon, etc.

 To be able to precisely detect human language, the gathered signal from microphone must be clean without any echo, noise and other disturbances.
 To filter out noise, echo etc. a microphone array is used.
-Based on the number of microphones the input into the embedded device consists of several microphone (usually) interleaved signals.
+Based on the number of microphones the input into the embedded device consists of several microphones (usually) interleaved signals.
 Such a compound signal should be fed into a signal processor (commonly known as Audio Front End), which filters out noise, echo and other disturbances.
 The output from the signal processor is the desired single channel clear microphone audio, which is used for further processing (word detection and natural language utilization).